-Occasionally Dawn will begin class by introducing a theme or element to bridge the asana practice with life.
-This yoga pre-amble offers students the opportunity to plant a seed in their life and yoga practice.
+Sometimes I begin class by introducing a theme or element to bridge the movement practice with life.
+This yoga pre-amble offers you the opportunity to plant a seed in your life and yoga practice.
 This seed might be inspired by yoga philosophy, a life event, a personal story, a poem, the seasons, etc.

-Some classes will find more steadiness and holding of poses to build strength and stamina.
-Other classes will find more flow as grace and breath meet in the practice.
+Some classes will find more form through steadiness & holding asanas (poses) to build strength and stamina.
+Other classes will find more flow as grace & breath meet in the practice.
 Expect to build up to new things and break down a pose or two each class.

 Exploring different variations and prop set-ups in the same poses help to reveal the many layers of each asana.
 You will find that there are many props available and sometimes you'll use all of them!
 There are countless creative ways to use blocks, straps, and blankets, as well as the more exotic chairs, sandbags, and wall-ropes.

-Dawn finds that contemplative practice is an important part of her daily practice.
-Yoga practice is not limited to asana alone, and taking time for contemplation and meditation is important in our fast-paced and connected world.
+I’ve found that a daily contemplative practice has transformed my life and relationships.
+Yoga practice is not limited to asana alone, and taking time to pause is important in our fast-paced and connected world.

 The availability of information at the click of a finger (or thumb), the ever-ready cell phone call or text message, and the streaming videos on a screen of light offer such mixed blessings in our lives.
 These tools connect us to friends and family far and wide, to information and perspective from all over the world, and yet they also distract us from what is happening in the present moment.
 At worst, they can become addictive and destructive.

-Contemplation, reflection, mindfulness, meditation: they are simple, but not always easy.
+Contemplation, reflection, mindfulness, meditation: they are simple, but not easy.
 They are practices inspired by countless poets and sages throughout history.
-Each pondering the workings of the heart and mind, offering their own questions and insights to us.
+Each pondering the workings of the heart & mind, offering their own questions & insights to us.

 We are fortunate to have access to the philosophy of many cultures.
-Dawn finds much inspiration in the teachings of Buddhism, Zen, Chan, Taoism, and Yoga.
-But she also finds herself drawn to the writings of Rumi, Mary Oliver, Rilke, Anne Lamott, and many others.
+I have discovered inspiration in the teachings of Buddhism, Zen, Chan, Taoism, and Yoga.
+But I also find myself drawn to the writings of Rumi, Mary Oliver, Rilke, Anne Lamott, and many others.